timzarhansen/asvcommonmsg/README.md

 # asvcommonmsg
-message Devinitions for the ASV project of the robotics group Constructor University test
+message Definitions for the ASV project of the robotics group Constructor University test